gfigueroa/nlp-tools-spring-heroku/README.md

 ## Usage

+The app has been launched on Heroku.
-The site can be access with the following [link](https://nlp-tools-java.herokuapp.com/)
+The site can be accessed with the following [link](http://nlp-tools-java.herokuapp.com/)

 ## Contributing